-In 2017-18, MLA was successful in having three projects approved in the third round of the Department of Agriculture and Water Resources Rural R&D for Profit program.
-MLA is the lead for eight projects and is a partner organisation in a further six projects.
+In 2018-19, MLA was successful in having one project approved in the fourth round of the Department of Agriculture Rural R&D for Profit program.
+MLA is the lead for nine projects and is a partner organisation in a further seven projects.
 Refer to Appendix C for an overview of all Rural R&D for Profit projects involving MLA.

-During 2017-18 MLA also partnered with seven consortiums:
+During 2018-19 MLA also partnered with seven consortiums:

-- National Livestock Genetics Consortium
+- National Livestock Genetics

+Consortium

 - Managing Climate Variability Program

 phase V

 - Reef Alliance

-- National Sheep Health Monitoring project
+- National Sheep Health Monitoring

+Project

-- Australian Livestock Spatial Innovation Program
+- Australian Livestock Spatial Innovation

+Program

 - Animal Welfare Strategic Partnership

 - Livestock Productivity Partnership.

-MLA continued its collaboration with the Sheep CRC and the Centre for Invasive Species Solutions in 2017-18.
-Co-investment in projects through MLA Donor Company also accelerated in 2017-18.
+MLA continued its collaboration with the Sheep CRC and the Centre for Invasive Species Solutions in 2018-19.
+Co-investment in projects through MLA Donor Company also accelerated in 2018-19.
 Collaborators included both local and global research organisations, value chain partners and commercial participants.